DOCTOR-ANR/cyber-data-extract/README.md

                         The XML file provided by the Generic Collector Interface :
                         It contains all the topology and should be used with no other input file.
+  --mmt-file MMT_INPUT_FILE
+                        The XML file provided by the MMT Operator tool :
+                        It contains all the topology and should be used with no other input file.
   --ndn-topology-file NDN_TOPOLOGY_FILE
                         The CSV file containing NDN links, in the case of a hybrid IP/NDN network.